vishal-bulbule/Django-Google-app-engine/README.md

 You've now created a simple notes application with Django that allows you to list, view, and create notes.
 This basic setup can be expanded with additional features like updating and deleting notes, user authentication, and more advanced styling with CSS frameworks like Bootstrap.

-To deploy your Django application on Google App Engine using an `app.yaml` configuration file, follow these steps:
+To deploy your Django application on Google App Engine , follow these steps:

 ### Step 1: Set Up Your Django Project for Deployment